rtCamp/Frappe-Manager/docs/reference/configuration.md

 On disk each site's directives land in `configs/nginx/conf/custom/<site>/auth.conf`, which the bench nginx includes from that site's server block only.
 Basic auth is a server-context directive, so this is what makes a per-site prompt possible at all.

+A bench whose nginx conf predates per-site server blocks cannot serve this: the conf is rendered once at the nginx container's first boot, so it reflects whatever image created the bench. `fm auth BENCH/SITE` is refused there rather than recording an override nginx would never read, and a `[sites."<name>".auth]` table already on disk is reported as not enforced while the whole bench follows `[auth]`.
+Update the bench's nginx image, then `fm restart BENCH --nginx --container`.

 #### Per-site admin tools {#site-admin-tools}

 `[sites."<name>".serve_admin_tools]` decides whether `/adminer/` and `/mailpit/` are routed from that site's hostnames.
 Absent means the site follows the bench's top-level `admin_tools`.